hcorrada/ismb2015/index.Rmd

 ## Creativity in exploration

-We are building a software system to support creative exploratory analysis of genome-wide datasets...
+We are building a software system to support creative exploratory analysis of epigenome-wide datasets...

 <div class="centered">
 <img src="images/terry.png" style="max-height: 60%; max-width: 60%"/>